 389 Independent Study This directed in-depth reading and research is devoted to specific topics in political science and government.
 Prerequisites: Junior standing, 3.0 GPA in the major and overall, and permission of the chairperson and instructor concerned.

-420 International Security (4 credits) The purpose of this course is to advance a thorough and in-depth analysis of international security issues, themes, theories and cases.
+420 International Security The purpose of this course is to advance a thorough and in-depth analysis of international security issues, themes, theories and cases.
 The course examines security from three levels of analysis: the international system, state- and domestic-level politics, and individual decision makers.
 Within each level of analysis, the course studies various theories used to explain the sources of instability and stability in order to understand what drives state and actor behavior in terms of: foreign policy, war, cooperation, and expansion.
 It also looks at central themes in international security and a few cases where theories can be applied to help us understand crises, conflicts and instability.
 The course addresses questions such as: What are the main threats to international security?
 How are these threats addressed or not by state and international actors?
 Why do states have, or not, nuclear weapons, and what role do international organizations and non-state actors play in security?
-Prerequisites: Permission of the instructor.
-PS 241 is strongly recommended.
+Prerequisites: Senior standing is required.

-421 International Organizations (4 credits) This course covers the role of international organizations in conflict management and resolution, including intergovernmental organizations, regional organizations and nongovernmental organizations.
-Cross-listed as IP 521.
-Undergraduate enrollment may be limited.
-Prerequisite: PS 241 and senior standing or permission of the instructor.
+421 International Organizations This course covers the role of international organizations in conflict management and resolution, including intergovernmental organizations, regional organizations and nongovernmental organizations.
+Prerequisite: Senior standing is required.

-422 Conflict Resolution in Deeply Divided Societies (4 credits) This course focuses on understanding the phenomenon of conflict and war in deeply divided societies and to differing paradigms for building peace.
+422 Conflict Resolution in Deeply Divided Societies This course focuses on understanding the phenomenon of conflict and war in deeply divided societies and to differing paradigms for building peace.
 The course first lays a foundation for interpreting the diverse landscape that has increasingly given rise to violent conflict during the transition to globalization and liberalization in the aftermath of the Cold War.
 The course then applies these perspectives to different concepts of peace building using current perspectives from the field of conflict resolution and from selected case studies of international and regional efforts to resolve conflict in divided societies.
-Cross-listed as IP 522.
-Undergraduate enrollment may be limited.
-Prerequisite: PS 241 and senior standing or permission of the instructor.
+Prerequisite: Senior standing is required.

-433 Conflict Transformation (4 credits) This practicum in the mediation process examines the range of strategic choices available for managing conflict, including techniques that have proved most constructive in the field of peace and conflict resolution: consensus-based mediation.
+433 Conflict Transformation This practicum in the mediation process examines the range of strategic choices available for managing conflict, including techniques that have proved most constructive in the field of peace and conflict resolution: consensus-based mediation.
 The first part of the course introduces students to differing approaches to managing and resolving conflict, how the mediation process works, and the variety of contexts in which it is likely to be used with success.
 The second part of the course is devoted to designing and conducting a mediation on a selected case in contemporary international relations.
-Cross-listed as IP 533.
-Undergraduate enrollment may be limited.
+Prerequisite: Senior standing is required.

-443 Peace Perspectives of World Religion (4 credits) Although religious differences often create barriers to peace making, and at times people create conflict in the name of their religion, all the major religious traditions also have roots that go deep into the soil of peace making and peaceful living.
+443 Peace Perspectives of World Religion Although religious differences often create barriers to peace making, and at times people create conflict in the name of their religion, all the major religious traditions also have roots that go deep into the soil of peace making and peaceful living.
 This class explores the roots of peace making in Buddhism, Islam, Judaism, Christianity, Hinduism, Indigenous American Religions, and others, and from these roots builds bridges of common ground, understanding and acceptance of the other.
 In addition to the five major religious perspectives studied, students have an opportunity to explore a religious tradition of their own choosing and present a paper on it for class.
 The class includes lectures, large- and small-group discussions, role plays, visiting speakers, videos, and student presentations.
-Cross-listed as IP 543.
-Undergraduate enrollment may be limited.
+Prerequisite: Senior standing is required.

-490, 491 Senior Thesis Seminar (4 credits each; 490 in fall only, 491 in spring only) This is a supervised preparation of a senior thesis on a topic selected by the student.
+490 & 491 Senior Thesis Seminar This is a supervised, two-semester (490 in Fall; 491 in Spring) preparation of a senior thesis on a topic selected by the student.
 The course includes opportunities for integration and reflection, collaborative learning, peer review, career workshops, and public oral presentation of the senior thesis.
 It reviews methodology in political science and incorporates outside evaluation, primary sources, and original research.
-Prerequisites: Senior standing in Political Science; MA 141 Elementary Statistics recommended.
+Prerequisites: Senior standing is required.
+MA 141 Elementary Statistics recommended.